-Following the resolutions of 3/6/2019 and 11/6/2019 of the shareholder WYLDES LTD, the latter paid, against future share capital increase, the total amount of \in 250,00 for acquisition of 250 issued common nominal vote shares of nominal value \in 1,00 per share, plus the amount of \in 249.750,00 share premium, namely total payment of amount \in 250.000,00
+Following the resolutions of 3/6/2019 and 11/6/2019 of the shareholder WYLDES LTD, the latter paid, against future share capital increase, the total amount of \leqslant 250,00 for acquisition of 250 issued common nominal vote shares of nominal value \leqslant 1,00 per share, plus the amount of \leqslant 249.750,00 share premium, namely total payment of amount \leqslant 250.000,00

-The relative resolution for the respective share capital increase of the company was made following the ordinary resolution of 30.12.2019 of its BoD, through which the share capital of the company increased by the amount of \in 500,00 with issue of 500 common nominal shares, of nominal value \in 1,00.
-The underlying price was set at \in 1.000,00 for each of the aforementioned shares.
-It is noted that, following the total payment of the underlying amount of the new shares from the shareholders WYLDES LTD and SEASONAL MARITIME CORPORATION LIMITED (which have a shareholding in
+The relative resolution for the respective share capital increase of the company was made following the ordinary resolution of 30.12.2019 of its BoD, through which the share capital of the company increased by the amount of $\leqslant 500,00$ with issue of 500 common nominal shares, of nominal value $\leqslant 1,00$.
+The underlying price was set at $\leqslant 1.000,00$ for each of the aforementioned shares.
+It is noted that, following the total payment of the underlying amount of the new shares from the shareholders

-VYNER LTD of 50,00% each), of total amount € 499.500,00 which resulted to share premium reserve.
+WYLDES LTD and SEASONAL MARITIME CORPORATION LIMITED (which have a shareholding in VYNER LTD of 50,00% each), of total amount € 499.500,00 which resulted to share premium reserve.